|

 South Dakota |

-Summer vegetables like beans, cowpeas, corn, squashes, pumpkins, cucumbers, watermelons, gourds and sunflowers can be planted directly in the ground come May 17 |
+Summer vegetables (beans, cowpeas, corn, squashes, pumpkins, cucumbers, watermelons, gourds, and sunflowers) |

 Tennessee |